Ben did what lots of young people do with their hard-earned money: spend it.

 “Housing takes care of everything—mentally and physically.
 If you don’t have a safe place to call home, then how can you improve?
 [Housing] needs to be the first thing,” he said.
 “It’s way too hard to do anything else if you don’t have a home.”

-Ben is one of 13,197 people to have been housed through Edmonton’s Housing First program since 2009 (Edmonton BNL, October 2021).
+Ben is one of 13,197 people who have been housed through Edmonton’s Housing Support program since 2009 (Edmonton BNL, October 2021).

 LAND ACKNOWLEDGEMENT